 Of course, you can just eat the meat with a serving of low starch vegetables.
 But it can also be added into low carb soup recipes like my keto chicken noodle soup.
 It’s also perfect for making a chicken egg foo young!

 And now I have one more recipe to add to my list for getting dinner on the table quickly using leftover cooked chicken meat… This simple ginger garlic chicken stir fry!
+It goes great paired with an Asian zucchini noodle salad.

 Cooking with ginger root